CrowdStrike/falcon-operator/docs/deployment/gke/README.md

 # Deployment Guide for GKE
+This document will guide you through the installation of falcon-operator and deployment of [FalconContainer](../../container) custom resource to the cluster with Falcon Container image being mirrored from CrowdStrike container registry to GCR (Google Container Registry).
+New GCP service account for pushing to GCR registry will be created.

 ## Pre-requisites

- - Have CrowdStrike CWP subscription with Falcon Container enabled (have your CrowdStrike CID ready)
+ - Have CrowdStrike CWP subscription with Falcon Container enabled
  - Have Container Administrator access to GCP and at least one GKE cluster deployed
  - Create new CrowdStrike API key pair with permission to download the sensor (no other permission shall be required)